Jasigler/Hacker-News-Challenge-API/README.md

 ## About The Project

 This is a .NET Core API for the Nextech Hacker News challenge.
-It simply retrieves the array of new story ids as well as individual stories from the Hacker News API.
+It retrieves the array of new story ids and grabs each story by Id.
+The challenge here is that the HN API does not return a JSON object of stories, but rather an array of 'new' story Ids that must be retrieved individually.
+Therefore, an in-memory cache is implemented to reduce API calls and mitigate socket exhaustion.

+Because the scope of this project is limited to a small number of clients, an in-memory cache is sufficient.
+At scale, however, a
+Redis (or even Mongo) database populated daily with the newest/most popular stories would be ideal.

 <br/>

 ### Built With

-* [.NET 9]
+* .NET 9
 <br/>

 ## Getting Started